HeadspaceMeditation/beyonce/README.md

 const author = await beyonce.get(AuthorModel.key({ id: "1" }))
 ```

-Note: the key `prefix` ("Author" from our earlier example) will be automatically appeneded.
+Note: the key `prefix` ("Author" from our earlier example) will be automatically appended.

 ### Update